Shibi-1202/Sudoku-Solver/README.md

 __Sudoku Solver__
 A Python-based GUI Sudoku Solver built using Tkinter.
 This tool allows users to input a Sudoku puzzle, validate it, and solve the puzzle.
-The program visually highlights invalid inputs and offers functionalities to reset the board or attempt to solve the puzzle automatically.
+The program visually highlights inputs and offers functionalities to reset the board or attempt to solve the puzzle automatically.

 __Features__